US coach makes dramatic rescue of artistic swimmer at worlds - NewsBreak

 US coach makes dramatic rescue of artistic swimmer at worlds

-BUDAPEST, Hungary — (AP) — Andrea Fuentes prevented a tragedy at the swimming world championships with her quick reaction.
+BUDAPEST, Hungary (AP) — Only her quick reaction prevented a tragedy as Andrea Fuentes made a dramatic rescue.

-The United States coach knew something was wrong when she saw artistic swimmer Anita Alvarez sink motionless to the bottom of the pool during a solo free routine on Wednesday.
+The United States coach knew something was wrong when she saw artistic swimmer Anita Alvarez sink motionless to the bottom of the pool during a solo free routine at the world aquatics championships on Wednesday.

 The fully clothed Fuentes dived in.
 She swam to the unresponsive Alvarez, put her arms around her, and lifted her to the water’s surface, where another person helped get her out of the pool.